zghiche/S2_emulator/README.md

 To create the binding between Python and C++ code, a special library has been used: [cppyy](https://cppyy.readthedocs.io/en/latest/).
 Some short example about how import C++ libraries, how to call class into Python, etc are reported in [this](https://github.com/mchiusi/python-bindings/tree/main) repository on my profile.

 For the moment, there is no `Makefile` to compile the code.
 The command that should be used is the following.
-The shared library has to be inserted in the python file `run_configuration.py`.
+The shared library has to be inserted in the python file `run_emulator.py`.
 ```
-g++ -std=c++14 -shared -o lib_configuration.so L1Trigger/L1THGCal/src/backend_emulator/*.cc -fPIC -I.
+g++ -std=c++14 -shared -o lib_configuration.so L1Trigger/L1THGCal/src/backend_emulator/*.cc -g -fPIC -I.
 ```

-In the main python file `run_configuration.py` dummy data are prepared and injected.
+In the main python file `run_emulator.py` and in `data_handle/event.py` dummy data are prepared and injected.

 Currently I'm studying the back-end mapping (TC to S1, S2 links and frames) to understand how the data has to be prepared starting from a simple simulated dataset.
-XML files [here](https://gitlab.cern.ch/hgcal-tpg/mapping/-/tree/master).
+XML files [here](https://gitlab.cern.ch/hgcal-tpg/mapping/-/tree/master) and copied in the `config_files` directory.
+The geometry is read from the XML file in `data_handle/geometry.py`.